The School of Dentistry is going digital!

-The Faculty of Dentistry is experimenting with practical training for its students using virtual simulators.
-This innovative approach is virtually unique in France.
+The School of Dentistry is piloting practical training for its students using virtual simulators.
+This innovative program is virtually unique in France.

-In September 2018, virtual reality made its debut at the Faculty of Dentistry.
-Five haptic simulators[1] —among the very first in France—were inaugurated as part of the renovation of two practical work rooms.
-This was a historic first step toward the dematerialization of dental student training.
-"Working on simulators allows students to refine their technical skills.
-It also allows them to acquire the same skills as working on resin teeth, but in a more environmentally friendly and economical way, " explained Jean Valcarcel, dean of the faculty, recently.
+In September 2018, virtual reality made its debut at the School of Dentistry.
+Five haptic simulators[1] —among the very first in France—were unveiled as part of the renovation of two clinical training rooms.
+This marked a historic first step toward the digital transformation of dental student education.
+“Working on simulators allows students to refine their technical skills.
+It also enables them to acquire the same skills as working on resin teeth, but in a more environmentally friendly and cost-effective way, explained Jean Valcarcel, dean of the faculty, recently.

 Customizable training

-Responsible for training students in the use of these new machines, Ivan Panayotov and Bruno Picart now offer students the opportunity to practice, assess their skills, and progress at their own pace on these simulators.
+Ivan Panayotov and Bruno Picart, who are responsible for training students in the use of these new machines, now offer students the opportunity to practice, assess their skills, and improve at their own pace on these simulators.
 During one-hour open sessions, each student is assigned a machine on which they can perform a series of manual dexterity exercises.

-"The student chooses the type of exercise and the instruments they need.
-They then proceed to excavate the decayed tissue, during which time the virtual reality simulator allows them to view all their movements on a screen and, above all, to physically feel the difference in the resistance of the dental tissue (decay, enamel, dentin) to drilling!
-The simulator exercises thus allow students to work in conditions close to those encountered when working on real patients and to improve their manual dexterity in direct vision and, above all, in indirect vision (using a mirror)," explain Ivan Panayotov and his colleagues Bruno Picart, Sofia Dubois, and Marie Ceccotti, who observe and evaluate the work performed simultaneously by the students at the machines during each session (precision, speed of movements, quality of therapeutic treatments performed).
-A score is given at the end of each session, allowing the progress of each student to be monitored from week to week.
+“The student selects the type of procedure and the instruments they need.
+They then proceed to remove the decayed tissue; during this phase, the virtual reality simulator allows them to view all their movements on a screen and—most importantly—physically feel the difference in the resistance of dental tissues (decay, enamel, dentin) to drilling!
+Simulator exercises thus allow students to work under conditions similar to those encountered when treating patients and to improve their manual dexterity using direct vision and, above all, indirect vision (with a mirror),” explains Ivan Panayotov alongside his colleagues Bruno Picart, Sofia Dubois, and Marie Ceccotti, who observe and evaluate in real time, during each session, the work performed simultaneously by the students at the machines (precision, speed of movements, quality of the therapeutic treatments performed).
+A grade is assigned at the end of each session, allowing us to track each student’s progress from one week to the next.

-"The working conditions on a haptic simulator are ultimately quite close to reality, but not identical.
-For example, neither the patient's saliva nor their breathing movements are reproduced by the machines.
-Similarly, the view on the 3D screen is not partially obstructed by the cheeks or tongue, as is the case in reality," says a former user who, like all those who have tried them, sees these new machines as a tremendous training aid, particularly for students in preclinical training (the learning and advanced training phase in dentistry).
+“Working conditions on a haptic simulator are ultimately quite close to reality but not identical.
+For example, the machines do not replicate patients’ saliva or breathing movements.
+Similarly, the view on the 3D screen is not partially obstructed by the cheeks or tongue, as is the case in reality,” says a former user who, like everyone else who has tried them, sees these new machines as a tremendous training supplement, particularly for students in preclinical training (the phase of learning and mastering dental procedures).

-The subject of an internal satisfaction survey last spring, the new virtual reality simulators acquired by the faculty are now widely accepted by both students and teaching staff.
-Very recently, their use was naturally integrated into the assessment curriculum for second- and third-year students.
-At the Faculty of Dentistry, the shift to digital learning for students is now well and truly underway.
+The new virtual reality simulators acquired by the faculty, which were the subject of an internal satisfaction survey last spring, are now widely praised by both students and faculty.
+Very recently, their use was seamlessly integrated into the assessment curriculum for second- and third-year students.
+At the School of Dentistry, the transition to online student training is now well underway.

 [1]Relating to the sense of touch